22 Jul 3 Liberating Reasons to Face Your Fears

 - Most of your fears are not real

-The problem is that, unopposed, the rest of my brain exaggerates these dangers in both magnitude and implication.
+The problem is that, unopposed, the rest of my brain exaggerates these dangers in both magnitude and perceived consequence.
 So, an event with a tiny likelihood becomes a strong possibility, and the consequence of each danger becomes magnified beyond reasonable proportion.

 - Confronting your fear is a profound source of self-insight

-On the other hand, when we seek our fears out, corner them and focus our massive cognitive powers on their bare threads, we see them for what they really are.
+On the other hand, when we seek out our fears, corner them and focus our massive cognitive powers on their bare threads, we see them for what they really are.
 Self-insight is the second step to liberation.

 - Conquering your fear is a powerful growth driver

-I’ve worked with enough clients, patients and colleagues to know that every human being has upside, and that the single biggest barrier to growth is fear.
+I’ve worked with enough clients, patients and colleagues to know that every human being has unrealized potential, and that the single biggest barrier to unleashing this potential is fear.